To prepare for, respond to and recover from health emergencies affecting the State of Tennessee.

 The Emergency Preparedness program distributes medicine and medical supplies in the event of a disaster.
 These items often come from the Strategic National Stockpile, a supply of emergency items.
 The SNS supplies antibiotics, vaccines, antitoxins, chemical antidotes and medical/surgical items.
 SNS materials are designed to supplement and re-supply state and local public health resources, as well as other health care agencies in the event of a national emergency.
 The EP program continues to receive high ratings from the CDC for its level of preparedness to receive the SNS during an act of bioterrorism or a mass casualty event.

 The EP program continually increases hospital preparedness and response capabilities.
-It works to increase the surge capacity of healthcare facilities.
+It works to increase the surge capacity of healthcare systems.
 Surge capacity is the ability to expand care capabilities in response to a great increase in demand.
-EP sustains all-hazards electronic and communication response tools needed by hospitals for regional and statewide disasters.
+EP sustains all-hazards electronic and communication response tools needed by healthcare providers for regional and statewide disasters.

 Tennessee Disaster Support Network (TDSN)